Apply visa

 Call us at 073148 52914 or reach out to us on WhatsApp

-Get ready for a smooth journey to France .
+Get ready for a smooth journey to France – Safe Travels!✈️

-The primary purpose of your trip dictates at which Embassy you should be applying your visa.
-In case of ambiguity, particularly when visiting multiple countries, submit your application to the embassy or consulate of your first entry point into the Schengen Region.
+3. Main Purpose of Visit: Your main purpose determines where you apply.
+If it's unclear and you're visiting multiple countries, submit your application to the embassy or consulate of your first entry point to the Schengen area.

 Teleport’s Expert Tip